databendlabs/databend-docs/docs/guides/10-deploy/09-upgrade/10-compatibility.md

 | [0.9.41, 1.2.212) | [0.9.41, 1.2.212)        |
 | [1.2.212, +∞)     | [0.9.41, +∞)             |

+- `1.2.53` Incompatible snapshot:
+  Snapshot format changed thus during rolling upgrading, it requires all node data to be up-to-date, ensure there is no need to replicate with snapshot.

 - `1.2.212` is compatible with old versions.
 Rolling upgrade is supported.
   In this version, databend-meta raft-server introduced a new API `install_snapshot_v1()`.
   The raft-client will try to use either this new API or the original `install_snapshot()`.